pynufft/pynufft/README.md

 - Based on numerical libraries, such as Numpy, Scipy (matplotlib for displaying examples).
 - Provides the python interface including forward transform, adjoint transform and other routines.
 - Provides 1D/2D/3D examples for further developments.
-- (Experimental) Supporting NUFFT on NVIDIA's graphic processing units (GPUs) and multi-core CPU platforms.
+- (Experimental) support of NUFFT on NVIDIA's graphic processing units (GPUs) and multi-core CPU platforms.

 ### Limitations

-In Numpy, the default fft library is fftpack, so the speed of NUFFT transform may be optimized by FFTW.
+The FFTW is not provided in the official Numpy source.
+But you could include FFTW library in Numpy.

-Check out the tutorial (http://jyhmiinlin.github.io/pynufft/misc/fftw.html)
+Check out the tutorial (http://jyhmiinlin.github.io/pynufft/misc/fftw.html) or the Anaconda's Python distribution.

 ### Other nufft implementations in Python: